MI-13 (comics)

-MI-13, sometimes written MI13, is a fictional British intelligence agency which first appeared in the BBC Radio’s “Dick Barton:Special Agent”.

-In more recent times, though, it has appeared in American comic books published by Marvel Comics.
+MI-13, sometimes written MI13, is a fictional British intelligence agency appearing in American comic books published by Marvel Comics.
 MI-13 is depicted as operating out of Portwell House in Whitehall.
 It was introduced in Excalibur #101, by Warren Ellis under the call sign "The Department" for ten years until New Excalibur #1 explicitly mentioned the term "MI13"; although invariably referred to as such, the agency's official name is the Extraordinary Intelligence Service (EIS).

 The department is closely associated with Marvel characters Alistaire Stuart and Pete Wisdom, and, after being named MI-13, it would subsequently appear in Wisdom, and most recently, the ongoing Captain Britain and MI13; both written by Paul Cornell.

 It was originally overseen by Sir Mortimer Grimsdale, the Joint Intelligence Committee Chair in the Marvel Universe.
 After he was revealed to have been replaced by a Skrull, MI-13 became far more autonomous; he was replaced as JIC Chair by Lance Hunter.
 Other intelligence chiefs shown as Sir Clive Reston KBE, Director of MI6; and Annabel Warner, newly appointed Director of MI5.